 They say white is the color of positivity, innocence and goodness.
-All these qualities describe dogs all too well.
-In fact, it’s exactly why white (along with black and brown) is one of the most popular dog colors.
+It also represents purity.
+All of which, are qualities that describe dogs all too well.
+In fact, it’s exactly why white, along with black and brown, is one of the most popular dog colors.

-Given how common the color white is among dogs, you can bet there are plenty of white dog breeds to choose from.
-They come in all types of variations: fluffy, small or big!
+Given how common the color of white is among dogs, you can bet there are plenty of beautiful white dog breeds to choose from.
+And if you’re set on a white dog, you’ll have plenty of options.
+White dogs tend to come in all types of variations: fluffy, small or big!

-With that said, we’ve gathered 34 gorgeous white dogs to choose from.
-Did we miss one that deserves to be on the list?
-Let us know in the comments section below.
+With that said, we’ve gathered 37 wonderful white dog breeds to choose from.
+Did we miss any breed that deserves to be on the list?
+Let us know in the comments section below and we’ll add them to the list in the future.

 RECOMMENDED: 34 Beautiful Black Dog Breeds